paneslav/SoftUni-Python/README.md

 # SoftUni Python

-This is where I'll upload homeworks and projects from SoftUni Python module.
+This is where I'll upload homeworks and projects from the SoftUni Python module.